sta/websocket-sharp/README.md

 The above means that the logging outputs with a less than `LogLevel.DEBUG` are not outputted.

-And if you want to output a log, you use any of some output methods.
+And if you output a log, you use any of some output methods.
 The following outputs a log with `LogLevel.DEBUG`.

 ```cs
 ws.Log.Debug ("This is a debug message.");